daisybio/DysRegNet_package/README.md

 - ConCov: List of continuous covariates.
 They should match the name of their columns in the meta Dataframe.

-- zscoring: Boolean, default: True. zscoring of expression data (if needed).
+- zscoring: Boolean, default: False. zscoring of expression data (if needed).

-- bonferroni_alpha:P-value threshold for multiple testing correction
+- bonferroni_alpha: P-value threshold for multiple testing correction

 - normaltest: Boolean.
 If True, Run a normality test for residuals "scipy.stats.normaltest".
 If residuals are not normal, the edge will not be considered in the analysis.